-The components of CCA's amortizable intangible assets and liabilities are as follows (in thousands):
+The components of CCA's intangible assets and liabilities are as follows (amounts in thousands):

-March 31, 2010 December 31, 2009 Gross Carrying Amount Accumulated Amortization ss Carrying Amount cumulated ortization Contract acquisition costs \$ 873 \$ (862) \$ 873 \$ (862) Contract values (35,688) 33,189 (35,688) 32,571 Total \$ (34,815) \$ 32,327 \$ (34,815) \$ 31,709
+September 30, 2010 09 Gross Carrying Amount umulated ortization ss Carrying Amount rumulated ortization Contract acquisition costs and other intangible assets \$ 1,283 \$ (863) \$ 873 \$ (862) Contract values (35,688) 34,473 (35,688) 32,571 Total \$ (34,405) \$ 33,610 \$ (34,815) \$ 31,709

-Contract acquisition costs are included in other non-current assets, and contract values are included in other non-current liabilities in the accompanying balance sheets.
-Contract values are amortized using the interest method.
-Amortization income, net of amortization expense, for intangible assets and liabilities during each of the three months ended March 31, 2010 and 2009 was \$0.7 million and \$1.0 million, respectively.
-Interest expense associated with the amortization of contract values for both the three months ended March 31, 2010 and 2009 was \$0.1 million.
-Estimated amortization income, net of amortization expense, for the remainder of 2010 and the five succeeding fiscal years is as follows (in thousands):
+Contract acquisition costs and other intangible assets are included in other non-current assets, and contract values are included in other non-current liabilities in the accompanying consolidated balance sheets.
+Contract values are amortized using the interest method while other intangible assets are non-amortizing.
+Amortization income, net of amortization expense, for intangible assets and liabilities during both the three months ended September 30, 2010 and 2009 was \$0.7 million while amortization income, net of amortization expense, for intangible assets and liabilities during the nine months ended September 30, 2010 and 2009 was \$2.0 million and \$2.4 million, respectively.
+Interest expense associated with the amortization of contract values for the three months ended September 30, 2010 and 2009 was \$2.0 million, respectively, while interest expense associated with the amortization of contract values for the nine months ended September 30, 2010 and 2009 was \$0.1 million, respectively.
+Estimated amortization income, net of amortization expense, for the five succeeding fiscal years is as follows (in thousands):

-2010 (remainder) 1,668
+2010 (remainder) \$ 329

-2011 134
+2011 2012 2013 2014 134

-2012 2013 2014 134
+2012 134

 2013 134

 2014 134

 2015 134

-4. FACILITY ACTIVATION, DEVELOPMENTS, AND CLOSURES
+4. FACILITY ACTIVATION AND DEVELOPMENTS

 In February 2008, CCA announced its intention to construct a new correctional facility in Trousdale County, Tennessee.
 However, during the first quarter of 2009 CCA temporarily suspended the construction of this facility until there is greater clarity around the timing of future bed absorption by its customers.
 CCA will continue to monitor its customers' needs, and could promptly resume construction of the facility.
-As of March 31, 2010, CCA has capitalized \$27.5 million related to the Trousdale facility, a majority of which consists of pre-fabricated concrete cells that are generally transferable to other potential CCA development projects.
+As of September 30, 2010, CCA has capitalized \$27.5 million related to the Trousdale facility, a portion of which consists of pre-fabricated concrete cells that are generally transferable to other potential CCA development projects.

-In May 2008, CCA was awarded a contract by the Office of Federal Detention Trustee to design, build, and operate a new correctional facility in Pahrump, Nevada, which is currently expected to be completed during the third quarter of 2010 for approximately \$83.5 million.
+In May 2008, CCA was awarded a contract by the Office of Federal Detention Trustee to deliver services at a new correctional facility in Pahrump, Nevada, which was completed during the third quarter of 2010 for approximately \$83.5 million.
 The new Nevada Southern Detention Center is expected to house approximately 1,000 federal prisoners.
-The contract provides for a guarantee of up to 750 inmates or detainees and includes an initial term of five years with three five-year renewal options.
+The contract provides for a guarantee of up to 750 detainees and includes an initial term of five years with three five-year renewal options.
+The facility began to receive prisoners during October 2010.

 During December 2009, CCA announced its decision to idle its 1,600-bed Prairie Correctional Facility in Minnesota due to low inmate populations at the facility.
 During 2009, the Prairie facility housed offenders from the states of Minnesota and Washington.
 However, due to excess capacity in the states' systems, both states reduced the populations held at Prairie throughout 2009.
-During January 2010, the final transfer of offenders from the Prairie facility to the state of Minnesota was completed.
-The state of Washington has also removed all of its offenders from the Prairie facility.
+The state of Washington removed all of its offenders from the Prairie facility by the end of 2009, and during January 2010, the final transfer of offenders from the Prairie facility to the state of Minnesota was completed.